How To Write Fantastic Follow-Ups

 Whether you’re following up on a job interview, a big sales call, or any other interaction, sending a well-written and thoughtful follow-up email can help you stand out from the pack.
 In this post, we’ll discuss how to write effective follow-up emails, provide you with some reminder email samples, and discuss scenarios where a follow-up can make a big difference and bring you big results!

 Depending on your use case, follow-up emails can be as simple as a single short note or as complex as a chain of emails for weeks.
+You can also use an easy-to-set email follow-up extension to schedule and send them out.
 Regardless, knowing how to write a gentle follow-up is a skill that will pay dividends for you in many areas of your life.